 What to Watch Out For

-MFS Investment Management does report a few regulatory disclosures on its Form ADV, paperwork filed with the SEC.
-However, two of the disclosures involved the firm's parent company, Sun Life.
-Most notably, MFS Investment Management was fined $1.9 million in 2018 by the SEC after the firm allegedly distributed research to institutional clients and prospective clients that contained "material misstatements and commissions."
+MFS Investment Management does report a regulatory disclosure on its Form ADV, paperwork filed with the SEC.
+On Aug.
+31, 2018, MFS settled an SEC matter related to misstatements and omissions in marketing materials and paid a $1.9 million penalty.
+Most notably, MFS Investment Management was fined $1.9 million in 2018 by the SEC after the firm allegedly distributed research to institutional clients and prospective clients that contained "material misstatements and omissions."

 It should also be noted that MFS Investment Management does not work with individual clients or provide financial planning services.